AbdullahShamoon/React-app/first-app/README.md

+This is a simple React + Vite app showcasing the use of Components AND props

+It consist of a Navbar , Cards and a Footer

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.